Maksim Sokolov: Political career

 In 2004, he began working in the Administration of Saint Petersburg as Head of Committee for Strategic Projects of the Municipal government.
 In 2009, he was a member of the municipal government, as Chairman of Committee for Economic Development, Industrial policy and Trade.

 In 2009, he moved to Moscow and on December 4 of the same year he became the Director of Department for Industry and Infrastructures of the Government of Russia.
-In May 2012, he was appointed as Minister of Transportation by Dmitry Medvedev.
+In May 2012, he was appointed Minister of Transportation by Dmitry Medvedev.

 Personal life

 He is married and has three sons.